As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 After breakfast we took our coffees to the terrace and sat all morning in the sun, drinking in the view and being very glad we weren’t stuck in the office that day.

-After a morning of inactivity it was time to explore the grounds which made for a very pleasant hour or so, finding everything from a Secret Garden to the Bluebell woods, where we met a couple of llamas from the neighbouring Llama park on their morning walk.
-The spa pool looked a good size too.
+After a morning of inactivity it was time to explore the grounds which made for a very pleasant hour or so, finding everything from a Secret Garden to the Bluebell woods.
+The spa pool at Ashdown Park looked a good size too.

 There was just time to take a look at the converted chapel which has spectacular stained glass windows created by famous 19th century artist Harry Clarke before heading off to the A23, but I will certainly be back to my spot on the terrace before long.